ccard/csci565Project2/README.md

     java testClientMethods

-This will print out success if the tests pass other wise it will through an error
+This will print out success if the tests pass other wise it will throw an error

 -To run the bench mark: